DV

 Strategy & risk

-SPYI tracks S&P 500 Index with an options approach, while VOO tracks S&P 500 Index using a large cap strategy.
+SPYI tracks S&P 500 Index with an options approach, while VOO tracks S&P 500 Index with a large cap approach.
 Beta is 0.69 for SPYI and 1.0 for VOO, indicating SPYI is less volatile relative to the market.

 SPYI beta0.69